 MeetEdgar is now an official Pinterest Marketing Partner and you can now schedule Pinterest Pins with Edgar.
 To celebrate this partnership, we hosted Pinterest Program Manager, Margot Chock for a webinar all about the basics of Pinterest and how you should build your Pinterest strategy for success.
 Watch the full webinar or read the recap below!

-Pinterest is the visual discovery engine.
-Our mission is not to keep you glued to a screen, but rather quite the opposite.
-We want to bring you the inspiration to create a life you love.
-And then we want you to go out and actually live it.
-So we actually see that 95% of Pinners state Pinterest inspires them and gives them ideas for their life and 91% state that Pinterest helps them achieve their goals.
+Pinterest is a visual discovery engine with the mission to inspire.
+It’s not to keep you glued to a screen, but rather the opposite.
+The idea is to bring you the inspiration to create a life you love and then go out and actually live it.
+95% of Pinners state Pinterest inspires them and gives them ideas for their life and 91% state that Pinterest helps them achieve their goals.
 So, how do we go about doing that?

 - Home feed – A Pinners home feed is a curation just for them.
 This is based on what they’ve saved, searched for engaged with, and more it’s also where they’ll discover content from creators that they follow because Pinners come with intent.

 - Search – Pinners often use search as well for ideas and inspiration.
 So this is another valuable placement for your Pins and presents the perfect opportunity for brands to be discovered by a potentially new audience.